 LADWP also plans to clean our groundwater.
 We have a large amount of natural water underground that can be used especially during emergencies but a lot of it has become polluted.
 This pollution occurred from industrial uses in the 1940s.
 LADWP is working to clean-up the San Fernando Valley Groundwater Basin.
-Three water treatment plants are under construction to remove contamination from water.
-See page 32 for more details.
+One treatment plant is completed and two more are coming online in 2025 to remove contamination from water.
+See page 30 for more details.